telerix/VesselMod/README.md

 - Possibly more common Ethereal synergy cards
 - Add custom SFX for cards

+### Version 0.5.0 (Current)
+- You can now gain Soul even on blocked attack damage
+- balance
+- balance

+- Fixed drawn Ethereal cards exhausting immediately from Void Embrace + Ethereal Burns at the end of the turn

 ### Version 0.4.2
 - Added Simplified Chinese language strings (Credit: @Timale)